DurgaSandeep25/Image-Segmentation-UNet/README.md

 # Image-Segmentation-UNet
-**UNetify:** Masterful Image Segmentation with Pre-Trained UNet from Pytorch
+**UNetify:** Masterful Image Segmentation with Pre-Trained UNet using Pytorch

 **Objective:** To identify all individuals in an image accurately.
 No more mystery faces!
 This can be used for crowd analysis, event management, or any project needing precise human detection.